raisely/NoHarm/README.md

 This license is for developers who want their code to contribute to a better world.

-This license is based on the [BSD 3-clause license](https://spdx.org/licenses/BSD-3-Clause.html), but with specific exclusions for using licensed code to promote or profit from:
+It allows free use of the software except by orranisations, projects or products that promote, lobby for or derive a majority of income from:

 * abuses of human rights,
 * environmental destruction,